 Transferwise came up with a creative solution to resolve opening an account while I was on the road.
 For me, I like working with companies that understand customer service and think outside the box.

 — Janice S. Lintz, Founder and CEO of Hearing Access & Innovations

 Try Transferwise if you’re looking for a good PayPal alternative.

-When it comes to international transactions for my small business, I’ve looked into a few PayPal alternatives and decided to switch to Transferwise recently due to the quicker transfers, ability to bill my clients in their own currency, and more accurate/less inflated conversion rates.
+When it comes to international payments for my small business, I’ve looked into a few PayPal alternatives and decided to switch to Transferwise recently due to the quicker transfers, ability to bill my clients in their own currency and more accurate/less inflated conversion rates.
 It also came with account numbers/routing numbers for banks in the U.S., UK, Europe, Australia, and NewZealand, making transfers within those countries a breeze.

 Transferwise also hassubstantially less fees than PayPal, which was a big factor for me.
 PayPal hasa pretty standard 2.9% + $0.30 for transactions in the U.S. and 4.4% + feebased on currency received – this can add up pretty quickly.
 However, TransferWisehas a much smaller fee, some as low as 0.37%.

 For instance, with TransferWise a payment of $1,000 to Europe will only run you $5.20, wherewith PayPal you will be paying nearly $30 in fees.
 Bank transfers are also much easier and quicker with TransferWise as the money you send never really crosses borders.